ultraleap/Element/Language/ElementReferenceManual.md

 * `struct` instance containing only serializable fields - structures require mapping between host and Element types to match layout.
 * `List` which can be evaluated to only serializable elements - Lists will be evaluated to their elements when crossing the boundary.

-Hosts must have mappings for `struct` types declared in the prelude and may provide mappings for other structures.
+Hosts must have member mappings for `struct` types declared in the prelude and may provide mappings for other structures.

 All concrete types in a `List` must be mappable for a `List` to be translatable.

-## Intrinsics
-Intrinsics are functions and types which hosts must provide.
-They are the basic components which all Element programs are built up from.
-Intrinsics can be declared in source code using the `intrinsic` keyword.

-Intrinsics have a few special rules that differ from normal structs and functions:
-* Intrinsic functions are implemented by hosts.
-* Intrinsics can be variadic (types or functions with variable number of fields).
-Element does not directly support variadic functions or types however a few intrinsic constructs are variadic and can be referenced as long as their interfaces are satisfied.
-* Intrinsic constructs may omit an interface as it may not be possible to describe in the language.
-* Intrinsic functions' interfaces in the host must match the interface declared in the source (when the source includes a declaration).

-## Prelude
-Prelude is a base library of Element source code containing intrinsics and values implementing core functionality.
-The source for Prelude can be found [here](../Common/Prelude/Prelude.ele).